SRGSSR/pillarbox-android/pillarbox-player/docs/README.md

 ### Start playing a content

-Create a `MediaItem` with all media information needed by 'PillarboxPlayer' as you would do with Exoplayer.
+Create a `MediaItem` with all media information needed by `PillarboxPlayer` as you would do with ExoPlayer.
-More information about MediaItem creation can be found [here](https://developer.android.com/media/media3/exoplayer/media-items)
+More information about `MediaItem` creation can be found [here](https://developer.android.com/media/media3/exoplayer/media-items)

 ```kotlin
 val itemToPlay = MediaItem.fromUri("https://sample.com/sample.mp4")